Laaknor/laaknor.no/CV-en.md

 ## Projects as consultant

+** 2024-04 - ** ScanSense AS

+IT-manager, working with all IT operation and support.
+Budget responsibility.
+Replacing of old (and critical) network and enduser equipment and software out of support.
+Replacement of NAV onpremise ERP-system to Business Central SaaS.

 ** 2023-03 - 2024-02** - Reitan Convience Norway

 Client management with Intune for POS-systems, project replacing the POS-software.
 Temporary IT operations and security manager.